-It’s always best to adopt a dog that has been trained in protection and guarding from a young age.
+It’s always best to adopt a trained guard dog that has been training from a young age.
 Generally, these dogs have started their training as puppies.
 This means they’ve had plenty of time to practice their skills in a variety of circumstances.
 Adopting a puppy and then putting it through extensive training is also a great option.

 Dogs that have received this training are oftentimes located in Europe, most often in Holland, Germany, and Belgium.
 Once a dog passes training, he or she receives a certification as to the level of training that has been accomplished.
 The minimum level of training you’ll want to look for in your guard dog is PH 1, or Police Dog 1.